vuthuyduong/dnabarcoder/README.md

 Here the sequences are colored by on the taxa at the position 3 (the class level) in the classification file.

-We can also visualize the sequences using DiVE (https://github.com/NLeSC/DiVE).
+We can also visualize the sequences using [DIVE](https://github.com/NLeSC/DiVE).
 In this case, please download DiVE and place in the visualization folder, and use the following command:

 ../../dnabarcoder.py visualize -i moldITS.fasta -c moldITS.current.classification -p 3 -mc 400 -method dive